-- (a) Each flight must have not more than 18 nor less than 2 risers. - (b) The nominal dimension of goings and risers of a stair must be constant throughout each stair flight except that the going of winders in lieu of a quarter or half landing may vary from the going of the straight treads within the same flight provided that the going of all such winders is constant. - (c) Treads must be of solid construction (not mesh or other perforated material) if the stairway is more than 10 m high or connects more than 3 storeys. - (d) A flight of stairs must not have more than 3 winders in lieu of each quarter landing or 6 winders in lieu of each half landing. - (e) The riser opening must not allow a 125 mm sphere to pass through between the treads. - (f) \ \ \ \ \ - (g) Treads must have a slip-resistant finish or a suitable non-skid strip near the edge of the nosings.
+- (a) Each flight must have not more than 18 nor less than 2 risers. - (b) The nominal dimension of goings and risers of a stair must be constant throughout each stair flight except that the going of winders in lieu of a quarter or half landing may vary from the going of the straight treads within the same flight provided that the going of all such winders is constant. - (c) Treads must be of solid construction (not mesh or other perforated material) if the stairway is more than 10 m high or connects more than 3 storeys. - (d) A flight of stairs must not have more than 3 winders in lieu of each quarter landing or 6 winders in lieu of each half landing. - (e) The riser opening must not allow a 125 mm sphere to pass through between the treads. - (f) - (g) Treads must have-